jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 [ELF](https://arxiv.org/abs/2605.10938), and
 [FlowLM](https://arxiv.org/abs/2605.20199).
 They differ in where they place the continuous state, how they map back to tokens, and whether they learn diffusion, flow matching, or a flow-map-like few-step sampler.
-The common question is the
+The common question is whether continuous refinement can be made into a well-specified language model, not only a useful sampler.
-same: can language generation use continuous refinement while preserving the dependencies that make text coherent?

 ## Related reading